 What is the future of WordPress in the coming days?
 Is it bright?
 Will the number one content management system retain its throne?
-We’ll share our thoughts and predictions of the future of WordPress as well as WooCommerce in 2020.
+We’ll share our thoughts and predictions of the future of WordPress as well as WooCommerce.

 Why WordPress is the Big Daddy on the web?

-Powering more around 76 million websites, WordPress is the number 1 solution for millions of website owners and admins
+Powering more around 455 million websites, WordPress is the number 1 solution for millions of website owners and admins.

 Many famous websites, business profiles, personal and celebrity blogs are based on this wonderful platform.